cybertec-postgresql/CYBERTEC-pg-operator/README.md

 ### Operator features

 * Rolling updates on Postgres cluster changes, incl. quick minor version updates
-* Live volume resize without pod restarts (AWS EBS, PVC)
+* Live volume resize without pod restarts if supported by the storage-system (PVC)
 * Database connection pooling with PGBouncer
 * Support fast in place major version upgrade.
 Supports global upgrade of all clusters.
-* Restore and cloning Postgres clusters on AWS, GCS and Azure
+* Restore and cloning Postgres clusters on PVC, AWS, GCS and Azure
 * Additionally logical backups to S3 or GCS bucket can be configured
-* Standby cluster from S3 or GCS WAL archive
+* Standby cluster
 * Configurable for non-cloud environments
 * Basic credential and user management on K8s, eases application deployments
 * Support for custom TLS certificates